CaptainCodeAU/tapo_chatter/README.md

 # Tapo H100 Device Lister

 A Python application that connects to a TP-Link Tapo H100 Hub and lists all connected child devices with their status and details.
-This tool is particularly useful for managing and monitoring Tapo smart home devices connected to your H100 hub.
+This tool is particularly useful for managing and monitoring Tapo smart home devices connected to your H100 hub, now with real-time status updates.

 ## Features